 Reducing Regulation and Controlling Regulatory Costs (Executive Order 13771)

 Enabling regulations are considered deregulatory under guidance implementing E.O.
 13771 (M-17-21).
 This rule authorizes the Superintendent to allow a recreational activity for the public to enjoy and experience certain areas within the National Park System that would otherwise be prohibited.

 Regulatory Flexibility Act

 This rule will not have a significant economic effect on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.).
-This certification is based on information contained in the economic analyses found in the report entitled “Benefit-Cost and Regulatory Flexibility Analyses: Bicycle Trails at Pea Ridge National Military Park” which is available online at http://parkplanning.nps.gov/peri by clicking on the link entitled “Trail Master Plan/Environmental Assessment” and then clicking on the link entitled “Document List.”
+This certification is based on information contained in the economic analyses found in the report entitled “Benefit-Cost and Regulatory Flexibility Threshold Analyses: Bicycle Trails at Pea Ridge National Military Park” which is available on www.regulations.gov in Docket ID: NPS-2018-0004.Start Printed Page 48380

 Small Business Regulatory Enforcement Fairness Act

 This rule is not a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
 This rule:

 (a) Does not have an annual effect on the economy of $100 million or more.